“You’re gunna need a bigger boat…”

 (Oh, Jaws: you have such a lot to answer for…)

-This is the moment when Quint’s mask drops, when the ominous significance of his earlier remark, that he never wears a life-jacket any more, becomes frighteningly clear.
+This is the moment when Quint’s mask drops, when the real significance of his earlier remark, that he never wears a life-jacket any more, becomes frighteningly clear.
 This is Quint-as-Ahab, of course, and like Ahab, he doesn’t much care what happens to those people who get in the way of his obsessive quest for vengeance.

 Hooper is as appalled as Brody with the radio situation, but as the barrel comes towards the Orca, he knows that there are more pressing things to be dealt with.
 The first barrel is retrieved – just – and he and Quint between them place another two into the shark’s hide, pursuing the animal as it heads away from them.
 Quint yells repeatedly for more speed, but with the Orca still belching smoke there is only so much Hooper can do.
 He yells back at Quint that he dare not push the vessel past a certain point.

 Even so, they catch up with the shark and as it passes the boat, Brody lines it up with his service pistol and sends a series of bullets into it.
-This has no noticeable effect on the shark, but it does indicate the frustrated Brody’s desire to make a real contribution to the hunt.
+This has no noticeable effect on the animal, but it does indicate the frustrated Brody’s desire to make a real contribution to the hunt.
 It also demonstrates for us that he is a pretty good shot…

 To the men’s consternation, both barrels then submerge.
 They reappear again, at a greater distance from the boat.